 Item # SM1FC SM1FCA ^a SM1SMA SM1ST

-Adapter Image (Click the Image to Enlarge) \$
+Adapter Image (Click the Image to Enlarge) 4 (Cr

 Connector Type FC/PC FC/APC SMA ST/PC

-Threading External SM 1 (1.035"-40)
+Threading External SM1 (1.035"-40)

-deflection caused by the glass-air interface; when combined with the 4° mechanical angle, the output beam is aligned perpendicular to the adapter face.
+a.
+Please note that the SM1FCA has a mechanical angle of only 4°, even though the standard angle for these connectors is 8°.
+There is a 4° angle of deflection caused by the glass-air interface; when combined with the 4° mechanical angle, the output beam is aligned perpendicular to the adapter face.